HLStrans: Dataset for C-to-HLS Hardware Code Synthesis: Experimental Evaluation of LLMs on Our Dataset

-Table \ref{tab:pretrain_1} and \ref{tab:pretrain_5} report \textit{Best@1} and \textit{Best@5} accuracy for different prompts.
-Overall, deepseek-R1 achieves the highest performance, and every model benefits from chain-of-thought prompts compared to zero-shot.
-However, we observe that some LLM-optimized codes actually degrade performance.
+\textbf{Observation 3.
+LLM optimization may harm HLS code performance.} We observe that some LLM-optimized kernels actually degrade performance (speedup \(<1\times\)).
 This can happen for two reasons: First, the restructuring performed by the LLM can introduce new loop dependencies, increasing latency; Second, the pragmas inserted by LLMs may be less effective than the default optimizations inferred by the HLS compiler.
-Retrieval‑augmented prompting consistently outperforms purely generative methods, achieving the highest synthesis success rates without degrading functional correctness.
-This demonstrates that our dataset by providing a rich cache of validated pragmas and code transformation examples serves as an indispensable “best practices” repository, steering LLMs toward hardware‑friendly idioms and dramatically reducing synthesis failures.
+Therefore, it is necessary to set up dataset to guide LLM's proper optimizations.